RFK Racing in the NASCAR Cup Series: Car No. 6 history

 Keselowski started the 2023 season with a 22nd place finish at the 2023 Daytona 500.
 He made his 500th career start at Gateway.
 Despite not winning a race, Keselowski greatly improved his finishes enough to make it to the playoffs.
 He was eliminated from the Round of 12 at the conclusion of the Charlotte Roval race.
 Keselowski finished the season eighth in the points standings, making it the first time the No. 6 finished in the top-10 in the final standings since Mark Martin finished ninth in 2006.

 Keselowski started the 2024 season with a 33rd place DNF at the 2024 Daytona 500.
 At Darlington, he took advantage of teammate Chris Buescher and Tyler Reddick colliding in turn 4 with 10 laps to go, and held off Ty Gibbs for his first win of 2024, snapping a 110 race winless streak for himself and a 33 race winless streak across all three series for Ford dating back to the 2023 Cup Series Season Finale Keselowski was eliminated from the playoffs at the conclusion of the Round of 16, due to finishes of 19th, 26th, and 26th at Atlanta, Watkins Glen, and Bristol, respectively.
 On November 7, RFK announced that McCall would not return to the No. 6 car in 2025.

+Keselowski started the 2025 season with a 26th place finish at the 2025 Daytona 500.
+With no wins during the regular season, he failed to make the playoffs and finished the season 20th in the points standings.

+For the 2026 season, Corey LaJoie will drive the No. 6 car at the Cook Out Clash, as Keselowski injured his leg in a skiing accident in December 2025.
+Keselowski returned to the No. 6 at Daytona, where he drove the car to a top-five finish.